Vivantio/apitutorials/importing-a-postman-collection.md

-# Importing a Postman ollection
+# Importing a Postman C ollection

 The collections in the repo are called `Vivantio*.postman_collection.json`.
 Note that the collections are set to use **Basic Auth** with the **Username** and **Password** being populated from variables set in the Vivantio environment.
 The collections are populated with three Postman tests: